-Contact our experienced dog bite lawyers if you have been attacked by a dog and sustained injuries in or near Riverside.
+Contact our experienced Riverside dog bite lawyers if you have been attacked by a dog and sustained injuries.
 Know your rights by reading through our rundown of the Riverside County dog bite laws, and call (800) 561-4887 for a free consultation.
 You may be entitled to compensation.

 Riverside is one of the few counties in California that have enacted breed-specific legislation.
 While it is illegal for governmental agencies in California to ban entire breeds of dogs, Riverside County requires mandatory spaying and neutering of pit bull breeds, which are statistically proven to have been involved in a disproportionately high number of fatal dog attacks.
 Here are some of the county’s ordinances aimed at protecting the public from dangerous or vicious dogs.